Rocky Balboa: Rocky V (1990)

-Rocky meets a young ruffian boxer from Oklahoma named Tommy Gunn (Tommy Morrison) and begins training him.
-Tommy slowly becomes an excellent fighter, but suffers from constantly being put in Rocky's shadow; he is nicknamed "Rocky's Robot" by the media.
-As Rocky is training Tommy, he becomes so distracted that he ends up neglecting Robert.
-On Christmas Eve, Tommy visits the Balboa residence and tells Rocky he wants to team up with Duke, but Rocky explains that dealing with Duke would be a dirty business.
+Rocky meets a young boxer from Oklahoma named Tommy Gunn (Tommy Morrison) and begins training him.
+Tommy quickly becomes a top contender, but suffers from constantly being put in Rocky's shadow by the media.
+Rocky becomes so distracted training Tommy that he ends up neglecting Robert.
+On Christmas Eve, Tommy tells Rocky he wants to team up with Duke, but Rocky explains that dealing with Duke would be a dirty business.
 Tommy regrets being Rocky's protégé, drives off in a huff, and leaves him for good.
-Adrian attempts to comfort Rocky, but Rocky's frustration boils over.
+Adrian attempts to comfort Rocky, but Rocky's frustrations boil over.
 After they reconcile, Rocky meets Robert and they finally pick up the pieces.

-Rocky is still anxious as he watches the match with Tommy facing off against Union Cane on television with Paulie.
-As the match starts out small, Rocky begins to emote through the first couple of seconds of the fight as Cane becomes effective in hurting Tommy.
-As Tommy begins to make his adjustments as Rocky taught him, Rocky then mirrors his punches on a punching bag, which leaves his family concerned.
-Tommy wins the world heavyweight title from Union Cane by knockout.
-Visibly proud of Tommy, Rocky is surprised that Tommy credited his success to Duke instead of Rocky.
-However, Tommy is booed and ridiculed in the press conference, since he had never gone up against a "real contender" he is not regarded as a real champion or heir to the belt.
+Rocky is still anxious as he watches Tommy win the world heavyweight title from Cane by a first-round knockout, however Tommy credits his success to Duke instead of Rocky.
+Tommy is booed by the crowd and ridiculed in the post-fight press conference, having never gone up against a "real contender" he is not regarded as a real champion or heir to the belt.
 This motivates Tommy, with prodding from Duke, to publicly challenge Rocky to a fight.

-While Rocky is at a local bar, Tommy steps in and insults Rocky.
-Paulie insults Tommy back and is sucker-punched by Tommy.
-Rocky confronts Tommy and challenges him by saying "you knocked him down, why don't you try knocking me down?".
-When Duke intervenes and says that Tommy "only fights in the ring", Rocky explains to him that his "ring's outside".
-As both fighters head to the alley, Duke tries to persuade Tommy to not fight a street fighter, but Tommy squares upon him, saying that he does not own him and wants his respect.